Gabri40/ComputationalIntelligence/log.md

 - The model is a pytorch neural network with the following structure.

   - The input will be the flattened board converted to a neutral representation
   - The output will be a 4\*5\*5 tensor.
 So it will be viewed as a 4 5\*5 matrices.
-Each matrix corrispond to one of the move directions (TOP, BOTTOM, LEFT, RIGHT) and each cell of the matrix will contain the Q value for that move in that position.
+Each matrix corresponds to one of the move directions (TOP, BOTTOM, LEFT, RIGHT) and each cell of the matrix will contain the Q value for that move in that position.

   ```python
     class DQN(nn.Module):